 Where is Harsil Valley Located?

-Harsil Valley is located in Uttarkashi district and offers serene beauty.
-Around 450 km from Delhi (12-13 hours by road) and approximately 245 km from Haridwar (7-8 hours), accessible via National Highway 108.
-Harsil Valley serves as a peaceful retreat with the Bhagirathi River flowing through.
+Harsil Valley is located in Uttarkashi district, around 450 km from Delhi (12-13 hours by road) and approximately 245 km from Haridwar (7-8 hours), accessible via National Highway 108.
+Harsil serves as a peaceful village with Bhagirathi River flowing through.

 Location: Uttarkashi district in the state of Uttarakhand.